 The ECS is made up of three components namely; cannabinoid receptors, the body’s own endocannabinoids and metabolic enzymes.
 These components work together to maintain physiological homeostasis in the body.

 Among the critical functions controlled by the endocannabinoid system include sleep, mood and appetite among others.
 The goal is to always establish homeostasis of the body in a physiological state.
 The council of Europe guidelines on supplements (2005) defines homeostasis as “the status of a person whose physiological parameters function within limits considered as normal.”
 Plant-derived cannabinoids such as CBD help support, maintain and optimize the functions of the ECS without blocking, altering or modifying it.
 You can find the evidence-based benefits of CBD here.

 5 key differences between THC and CBD

 Concentrations in hemp and marijuana

 Many people often mistake hemp and marijuana to mean one and the same thing.
 Industrial hemp in the UK contains trace amounts of THC; ideally it should contain less than 0.2% THC.
 Marijuana on the other hand could contain as much as 25%-30% THC.
-As a rule of thumb, cannabidiol oil mainly refers to hemp derived CBD oil that has trace amounts of THC and is consequently not psychoactive.
-On the other hand, cannabis oil refers to CBD oil that has significant amounts of THC in it and is therefore psychoactive.
+As a rule of thumb, cannabidiol oil mainly refers to hemp-derived CBD oil that has trace amounts of THC and is consequently not psychoactive.
+On the other hand, cannabis oil infers the product as significant amounts of THC in it and is therefore psychoactive.
 You will understand more on the psychoactive properties of THC later in this article.